-Usability testing is a beneficial insight-gathering tool, as it allows you to sympathize with customers and gain a deeper understanding of how they engage with your product or service.
+Usability testing is a beneficial insight-gathering tool, as it allows you to sympathize with customers bettering customer feedback and gain a deeper understanding of how they engage with your product or service.

 User research is usually done at the outset of a project and includes many research methods to acquire vital data and input.
 When performing user research, you will interact with and watch your target consumers learn about their wants, behaviors, and pain points to the product or service you are building.

-Finally, user research distinguishes between designing based on assumptions and guessing and genuinely building something that answers a real user need.
+Finally, user research distinguishes between designing based on assumptions and guessing and genuinely building something that answers a real user and persona need.
 To put it another way, don’t skip the research stage!